-The Gallatin Global Fellowship in Urban Practice (GGFUP), which is managed by the Urban Democracy Lab, provides funding of up to $5,000 and support for 6-10 advanced undergraduate and Master’s students to pursue extended, community-engaged, practice-based research projects in partnership with urban social justice organizations in New York, Madrid, Chicago, Jackson, MS, and Berlin.
+The Gallatin Global Fellowship in Urban Practice (GGFUP), which is managed by the Urban Democracy Lab, provides funding of up to $5,000 and support for 6-10 advanced undergraduate and Master’s students to pursue extended, community-engaged, practice-based research projects in partnership with urban social justice organizations in New York, Chicago, Jackson, Berlin, and Madrid.

 Based on a vision of sharing resources, producing practical scholarly research, and self-reflexively critiquing systems of power and privilege, this fellowship is built upon established long-term partnerships with community-based organizations.
 Each research project is co-designed by the host organization with faculty mentors and GGFUP fellows.

 Fellows are required to attend and participate actively in a two-credit seminar during which they will engage in background reading on their topics and study cities, review the ethical framework of community-engaged research, and learn research methods.
 The seminar will culminate in a required, week-to-week research plan devised in collaboration with partner organizations and faculty mentors.
 All fellows must plan to enroll in the seminar, whether it is offered in person, online, or in hybrid format.